Cardiac (character)

 Cardiac (Elias Wirtham) is a fictional character, appearing in American comic books published by Marvel Comics.
+The character was originally depicted as a vigilante and enemy of Spider-Man who opposed business practices after the death of his brother, who was denied medical treatment because the company responsible did not deem the treatment profitable.
+Later in his publication history, Cardiac opened a clinic on the former site of F.E.A.S.T., a homeless shelter run by Mister Negative.

 Publication history

 Created by writer David Michelinie and penciller Erik Larsen, he first appeared as Elias Wirtham in The Amazing Spider-Man #342 (December 1990) and as Cardiac in The Amazing Spider-Man #344 (February 1991).

 Fictional character biography

 Cover of The Amazing Spider-Man #344 (February, 1991), Cardiac's first appearance.
 Art by Erik Larsen and Randy Emberlin.

 Elias Wirtham is a physician and surgeon, and the owner and administrator of a biological research firm.
 He is driven to research life-saving medicine by his brother Joshua's death from a rare condition.
 He later discovers Joshua's death could have been prevented: a company had found a cure for his condition, but did not distribute the medicine due to it not being "profitable".
 Motivated to battle corporate greed, Elias replaces his heart with a beta-particle reactor which supplies energy through a vibranium weave mesh under his skin.
 This energy, channeled through his muscles, increases his speed, agility, and reflexes, and can also be fired through his fists or the power staff he wields.
 He adopts the moniker "Cardiac" in reference to the source of his power.